Call for Applications

 Applicants need to be fluent in English and demonstrate a strong commitment to promote human rights.

 John Lewis Fellowship in Atlanta / United States

-Humanity in Action Germany invites students and young professionals to apply for the international John Lewis Fellowship Program of Humanity in Action which will take place from July 5 to July 31, 2016, in Atlanta, Georgia/USA.
+Humanity in Action Germany invited students and young professionals to apply for the international John Lewis Fellowship Program of Humanity in Action which took place from July 5 to July 31, 2016, in Atlanta, Georgia/USA.

-Applications are due on February 14, 2016.
+Applications were due on February 14, 2016.
 The John Lewis Fellowship program is conducted in partnership with The National Center for Civil and Human Rights, Inc.

 The program will bring together a group of altogether 30 American and European university students and recent graduates for an intensive program that examines pluralism, diversity and civil rights in America.
 The John Lewis Fellows will attend discussions with renowned scholars and activists, visit historical sites around Atlanta and engage in discussions on a range of political and social issues.

 Key areas of inquiry include race and racism, immigration, national identity, Native American issues, and the relationship between civil rights and human rights.